HIPAA Security Rule: Technical Requirements

 Physical safeguards cover the non-digital security aspects: data center access controls, locked server rooms, visitor policies, workstation use, device management, and disposal of hardware and media containing patient data.

 Data center and facility access means you have actual mechanisms to prevent unauthorized people from walking into the server room and stealing drives or equipment.
 This includes locks on doors, visitor logs, security badges for authorized personnel, and camera surveillance if the risk profile justifies it.
-It sounds obvious—healthcare organizations know patient data matters—but physical access controls are often overlooked because they're not automated and they don't integrate with your security tools.
+Physical access controls are often overlooked because they're not automated and they don't integrate with your security tools.
 Someone actually has to enforce the policy, and enforcement requires discipline.

 Workstation use and security means you have documented policies about where and how staff can access patient data, and those policies are actually enforced.
-Mobile workstations (laptops) should automatically lock after inactivity.
-Desktops in open clinic areas should have privacy screens so people can't read the monitor from nearby.
-Workstations shouldn't have default credentials.
-Shared workstations should require re-authentication between users so one clinician's login doesn't accidentally leave access open for the next person.
+Mobile workstations should automatically lock after inactivity.
+Desktops in open clinic areas should have privacy screens.
+Shared workstations should require re-authentication between users.
 These requirements are partly technical (auto-lock settings, screen configuration, password policies) and partly procedural (policies about where workstations can be used and what staff training requires).

 Device and media disposal is another physical safeguard that gets neglected.
-When you decommission old servers, hard drives, or storage media, you can't just toss them in a dumpster.
-Hard drives still contain patient data even after you think you've deleted it.
+When you decommission old servers, hard drives, or storage media, hard drives still contain patient data even after you think you've deleted it.
 Data recovery tools can often retrieve files from drives that have been formatted or deleted.
-The regulation requires that media and hardware be destroyed in a way that makes data unrecoverable—certified destruction services, secure wiping using Department of Defense standards, or physical destruction.
+The regulation requires that media and hardware be destroyed in a way that makes data unrecoverable — certified destruction services, secure wiping using appropriate standards, or physical destruction.
 Documentation proving the destruction must be maintained.
+Physical safeguards create the environmental conditions in which technical safeguards operate effectively.

 Technical Safeguards: Encryption, Audit Logs, System Hardening

-Technical safeguards are the controls that actually protect patient data from unauthorized access.
+Technical safeguards are the controls that protect patient data from unauthorized access at the system level.
 These include access controls using authentication and authorization, encryption of data at rest and in transit, audit logging of access and changes, and system integrity controls.

-Encryption is required for data both at rest (stored on disk or in databases) and in transit (moving across the network).
+Encryption is required for data both at rest and in transit.
 Data at rest includes databases, file storage, backups, archive systems, and even old hard drives waiting to be destroyed.
 Encryption in transit includes TLS for web-based systems, VPNs for remote access, and encrypted protocols for any data moving across networks.
-The regulation is one of the few places where it's actually specific about what's required: unencrypted patient data moving across networks or sitting in storage is not acceptable.
+The regulation is one of the few places where it's actually specific: unencrypted patient data moving across networks or sitting in storage is not acceptable.
 This is a hard requirement with little ambiguity.

 Audit logging means you're recording access to patient data and security events systematically.
 Who logged into systems?
 When?
 What data did they access?
 What changes did they make?
 All of this needs to be logged.
 But logging alone isn't enough.
 The logs need to be actively monitored.
 If you're collecting gigabytes of logs every day but nobody's looking at them, you're not getting the security value.
-Audit logs need to be reviewed regularly to detect suspicious activity, unauthorized access, or violations of policy.
-Many organizations maintain logs for compliance purposes but never actually review them for security signals.
+Many organizations maintain logs for compliance purposes but never actually review them for security signals — a common audit finding.

-System hardening covers a range of practices: disabling unnecessary services on systems, keeping systems patched and current, disabling default credentials, configuring systems to deny access by default and grant access only where needed, managing administrative credentials securely, and using vulnerability scanning to identify missing patches or misconfigurations.
+System hardening covers disabling unnecessary services, keeping systems patched and current, disabling default credentials, configuring systems to deny access by default, managing administrative credentials securely, and using vulnerability scanning to identify missing patches or misconfigurations.
 A system running outdated software with known vulnerabilities is not compliant with the Security Rule, regardless of other controls in place.
-Vulnerability management is continuous, not a one-time effort.
+These technical controls all trace back to the risk assessment that justifies their selection.

 Risk Assessment as the Mandatory Foundation

 This is the critical starting point that many organizations skip or do superficially: HIPAA requires a documented risk assessment before you can rationally select controls.
 You can't just implement a checklist of generic controls and declare compliance.
 You have to understand your specific risks and select controls that address those risks.
-The regulation requires documentation of your risk assessment so auditors can evaluate whether your control selection makes sense.
+HHS resolution agreements cite inadequate or absent risk analysis more frequently than any other single deficiency — it appears in the majority of published enforcement actions.

 A proper risk assessment identifies all systems that process, store, or transmit patient data.
-For each system, it identifies threats (unauthorized access, data loss, system failure, malicious insiders, ransomware, etc.).
-For each threat, it evaluates the likelihood that it will occur and the potential impact if it does.
+For each system, it identifies threats.
+For each threat, it evaluates likelihood and impact.
 Then it evaluates what controls you currently have in place and determines whether the remaining risk is acceptable.
-If not, it identifies additional controls needed and prioritizes them based on risk.
+If not, it identifies additional controls and prioritizes them based on risk.

 Flexibility: HIPAA Doesn't Mandate Specific Technologies

 This flexibility is both a blessing and a burden.
 It's a blessing because you can choose solutions that fit your environment and budget.
 It's a burden because you can't just follow a checklist.
 You have to understand your environment and make reasoned decisions about what controls are appropriate for your risks.
-This is where the risk assessment becomes critical—it justifies your control choices.
 If an auditor questions your decision not to implement a particular control, your risk assessment should explain why you determined that control wasn't necessary for your risk profile.
+Understanding this flexibility also illuminates why organizations fail audits despite having technology in place.

 Common Ways Organizations Fail HIPAA Audits